 “For God alone, O my soul, wait in silence, for my hope is from him.”
 Psalm 62:5

 Chris is a graduate of Trinity Evangelical Divinity School, Deerfield, IL (M.Div.) and has served as a pastor in churches in the Midwest.
 Chris and his wife Marty have been married for over 30 years.
-Chris currently leads the Prayer Ministry here at Faith Bible Church.
+Chris currently serves in the Prayer Ministry here at Faith Bible Church.